Short Selling

 Source: Short Selling and Margin

-If you are unsure where your account is held, you can consult the Legal Notes section of an Activity Statement or contact your local Service Desk.
+Not sure where your account is held?
+Check the Legal Notes section of your Activity Statement or contact your local Service Desk.

 Short Selling Collateral